aces/cbrain-client-gem/docs/SessionsApi.md

 api_instance = CbrainClient::SessionsApi.new

-login = "login_example" # String | The username of the user trying to connect.
+login = 'login_example' # String | The username of the user trying to connect.

-password = "password_example" # String | The password of the user
+password = 'password_example' # String | The password of the user

 begin